BRPD officer on administrative leave, under investigation for cozy relationship with drug dealer

 WBRZ has been investigating the situation for two weeks since sources told the Investigative Unit the officer had a cozy relationship with a drug dealer.

 Police told WBRZ’s Chris Nakamoto, the officer is on “paid administrative leave as the department reviews whether any policies or laws were broken.”
-A spokesperson would not elaborate on details surrounding the situation, although sources within the agency described concerning behavior between the officer and a drug informant.
+Later, police added the officer “may have released sensitive information related to an ongoing investigation.”

-The officer is accused of trying to sell information about drug cases.
+Sources told WBRZ the officer tried to sell information about drug cases.

 WBRZ has made an editorial decision to not release the officer’s name until police reveal whether criminal charges will be filed or if the officer is disciplined.